piobpc/portfolio/docs/crypto-analysis/index.md

 # A basic study & analysis of cryptocurrencies regulations around the world

 This project focus on explaining what are the major factors may influence on the different governmental approach towards cryptocurrencies around the world.
-This analysis was proceeded in March 2020 during PhD level studies and presents some interesting observations.
+The analysis was proceeded in March 2020 during PhD level studies and presents some interesting observations on crypto-regulations.
+Feel free to download it!

-<a href="Cryptocurrency_REG_Analysis.zip" download class="md-button md-button--primary">Pobierz raport</a>
+<a href="Cryptocurrency_REG_Analysis.zip" download class="md-button md-button--primary">Download The Report</a>

 <iframe
     id="content"